SW999/speech-cards/README.md

 ## Advantages:

-- Could be easily used on a mobile device to create, store and use speech cards.
+- Could be easily used on a mobile device to create, store and use speech cards,
 - No way to lose or forget your speech cards, because your mobile device is always with you.
 Am I right?
-- You may easily share prepared speech cards in JSON format with someone or to open it in a different device.
+- You may easily share prepared speech cards in JSON format with someone or to open it in a different device,
+- No authorization required,
+- No remote storage is used for your projects - you store all data locally on your devices.

 ## Tips: